Bricktech2000/Notes/notes/improvability-theory.md

 > _anything_ squared is a positive number: $x^2 \ge 0$

-the statement above used to be true, except on rare cases where $x$ happens to be an imaginary number. it is right for most practical use cases, but it is in fact “almost always right”.
+the statement above used to be true, except on rare cases where $x$ happens to be an [[imaginary-number]]. it is right for most practical use cases, but it is in fact “almost always right”.

 > $(a^b)^c = a^{b \times c}$